 The externship program is designed for advanced doctoral students in Clinical Psychology, Counseling Psychology, or other related fields who are interested in further developing their clinical skills, building their theoretical knowledge, and working with students in a university counseling center setting.
 The theoretical perspective of the training program is integrative, with a relational and multicultural focus.

 The Counseling Center is American University's primary mental health agency, providing clinical services to the AU student body.
 It is an ideal setting for externs to gain experience working with clients from diverse cultural and ethnic backgrounds who present with a variety of concerns.
 The AU Center engages in a multi-theoretical approach to psychotherapy with the common thread of working relationally with clients and having a strong emphasis on cultural competency and social justice.

 The program requires externs to be onsite for 16-20 hours per week, depending on the requirements of the extern’s home institution and interests.
 Each extern is responsible for ensuring that their hours meet criteria for their respective program.
 Externs are required to be on site on Thursdays 9am-12:30pm.
 The externship program begins mid-late August and ends early May.
 Included below is an outline of typical weekly activities:

 Individual therapy (8-12 hours per week)

 Clients are generally seen once per week and sessions take place at the Well-Being Center.
 All counseling sessions with clients are videotaped for supervision purposes.
-Externs carry a caseload of seven clients throughout the year.
+Externs carry a caseload of seven to 10 clients throughout the year.

 Supervision of individual therapy (2 hours per week)